lvgl/lv_binding_micropython/README.md

 ### Concurrency

-This implementation of Micropython Bindings to LVGL assumes that Micropython and LVGL are running **on a single thread** and **on the same thread** (or alternatively, running without multithreading at all).
+This implementation of MicroPython Bindings to LVGL assumes that MicroPython and LVGL are running **on a single thread** and **on the same thread** (or alternatively, running without multithreading at all).
 No synchronization means (locks, mutexes) are taken.
 However, asynchronous calls to LVGL still take place periodically for screen refresh and other LVGL tasks such as animation.

-This is achieved by using the internal Micropython scheduler (that must be enabled), by calling `mp_sched_schedule`.
+This is achieved by using the internal MicroPython scheduler (that must be enabled), by calling `mp_sched_schedule`.
 `mp_sched_schedule` is called when screen needs to be refreshed.
 LVGL expects the function `lv_task_handler` to be called periodically (see [lvgl/README.md#porting](https://github.com/lvgl/lvgl/blob/6718decbb7b561b68e450203b83dff60ce3d802c/README.md#porting)).
 This is usually handled in the display device driver.
-Here is [an example](https://github.com/lvgl/lv_binding_micropython/blob/77b0c9f2678b6fbd0950fbf27380052246841082/driver/SDL/modSDL.c#L23) of calling `lv_task_handler` with `mp_sched_schedule` for refreshing LVGL. [`mp_lv_task_handler`](https://github.com/lvgl/lv_binding_micropython/blob/77b0c9f2678b6fbd0950fbf27380052246841082/driver/SDL/modSDL.c#L7) is scheduled to run on the same thread Micropython is running, and it calls both `lv_task_handler` for LVGL task handling and `monitor_sdl_refr_core` for refreshing the display and handling mouse events.
+Here is [an example](https://github.com/lvgl/lv_binding_micropython/blob/77b0c9f2678b6fbd0950fbf27380052246841082/driver/SDL/modSDL.c#L23) of calling `lv_task_handler` with `mp_sched_schedule` for refreshing LVGL. [`mp_lv_task_handler`](https://github.com/lvgl/lv_binding_micropython/blob/77b0c9f2678b6fbd0950fbf27380052246841082/driver/SDL/modSDL.c#L7) is scheduled to run on the same thread MicroPython is running, and it calls both `lv_task_handler` for LVGL task handling and `monitor_sdl_refr_core` for refreshing the display and handling mouse events.

 With REPL (interactive console), when waiting for the user input, asynchronous events can also happen.
 In [this example](https://github.com/lvgl/lv_mpy/blob/bc635700e4186f39763e5edee73660fbe1a27cd4/ports/unix/unix_mphal.c#L176) we just call `mp_handle_pending` periodically when waiting for a keypress. `mp_handle_pending` takes care of dispatching asynchronous events registered with `mp_sched_schedule`.